-Wasatch students and Staff have implemented Warrior Time , which is an intervention/extension program and usually begins in September.
+Wasatch students and Staff conduct Warrior Time , which is an intervention/extension program and usually begins in September.
 This is a 30 min. block of time set aside within our regular schedule one day of the week.
 During the 30 min. time period students will either be in intervention where specific concepts or skills are retaught, or provided with extension/enrichment type experiences that will enhance the curriculum they have already mastered.
 All students at some point will need intervention if we are indeed challenging our students regardless of their ability level.
 This program has been and will continue to be discussed with our PTA and community council as well because we know that parent input is essential for program success.
 Students will be given the opportunity to provide feedback and program ideas throughout the process as well.

 Our students are very important to us, and that is why we have taken on the challenge of truly determining in which specific area(s) our students need the most intense assistance or extended learning.
 We are excited to continue along this journey and know that it is in the best interest of all WJH students.